aashan007/Interview-wiki/README.md

 # Interview-wiki
-A wiki for Software engineer who are preparing for interviews
+A wiki for Software engineers who are preparing for interviews